 \section{Introduction}

 This paper considers an optimal investment problem where an agent, whose preference is described by a utility function, seeks to maximize expected utility of her wealth from investment and a random endowment (illiquid asset) at an investment horizon $T\in \Real_+$.
-Given two problem primitives: utility function and market structures, the goal is to identify the optimal investment strategy that the agent undertakes.
-When the utility has constant absolute risk aversion, \cite{six-authors} give an elegant solution to the aforementioned problem.
-We study in this paper stability of the optimal investment strategy when agent's utility deviates from the exponential utility.
-In particular, we are interested in a \emph{quantitative} measure on how far the optimal strategy deviates when there are small variations in agent's preference.
+Given two problem primitives: utility function and market structure, the goal is to identify the optimal investment strategy that the agent undertakes.
+When the utility has constant absolute risk aversion, \cite{six-authors} give an elegant solution to this problem.
+We study in this paper stability of the optimal investment strategy when agent's utility deviates from exponential utility.
+In particular, we are interested in a \emph{quantitative} measure on how far the optimal strategy deviates when there are small variations on agent's preference.